 The Paycheck Protection Program (PPP)

 The Paycheck Protection Program, part of the CARES stimulus package, is a federal loan program aimed at helping small businesses who have been impacted by COVID-19.
-Businesses with less than 500 employees (subject to limited exceptions), including 501(c)(3) non-profit organizations and 501(c)(19) veterans organizations, are eligible for the Paycheck Protection Program.

 PPP Loan Forgiveness Resources

-Please check the sites below frequently for current and authoritative information regarding PPP loan forgiveness, as the PPP guidance is updated almost daily on these sites.
+Additionally, please check the sites below frequently for current and authoritative information regarding PPP loan forgiveness, as the PPP guidance is updated almost daily on these sites.